TallKite/linnstrument-firmware/README.md

 MINI CLIP-LAUNCHER

+(For a full-sized clip launcher, see Per-Split Row Offsets above for setting up a split that launches clips using note-ons not CCs.)

 The Preset display has 16 new buttons that use the 16 CCs from the Per-Split Special mode CC Faders.
 Tapping a button sends a simple on/off pair of CC messages to your DAW.
-Whereas the faders give you precise control for mixing, these new buttons let you quickly launch a midi or audio clip.
+Whereas the faders are for precise control, these new buttons are for launching a midi or audio clip.
+They give quick access to all 16 CCs at once and don't require a dedicated split.

-Besides the obvious musical usages such as playing backing tracks, your DAW can send a midi clip to the LinnStrument that bulk imports settings, perhaps between songs while on stage.
-This lets you access more than 6 memories and more than 3 light patterns.
+Besides the obvious musical usages such as playing backing tracks, your DAW can send a midi clip to the LinnStrument that imports settings, perhaps between songs while on stage.

+Importing lets you access more than 6 memories and more than 3 light patterns.
+A launching button can bulk import a single memory or all 6 memories.
+One button can even do multiple bulk imports.
 You can import multiple settings after loading a memory, allowing combo setups e.g. memory A plus import B plus import C. (This is why the launching buttons are next to the 6 memory buttons.)
-For example, the 6 memories might correspond to various synths, the first 8 clips to various microtonal tunings, and the last 8 CCs can be used as mixing faders.
-You could even use each launching button to bulk import 6 memories, giving you 96 memories!
+For example, the 6 memories might correspond to various synths, the first 4 clips might assign various functions to the left foot pedal, the next 4 likewise for the right foot pedal, and the last 8 CCs might be used as faders in the right split.

+  *Details: When bulk importing, instead of scrolling "IMPORT SUCCESS", all 200 pads briefly flash green.
+This makes multiple imports quicker.
+Always wait for one bulk import to end before starting another!*

-  *Details: The upper 8 buttons on the Preset display send the left split's fader CCs on channel 1, and the lower 8 send the right split's fader CCs on channel 16.
+  *The upper 8 buttons on the Preset display send the left split's fader CCs on channel 1, and the lower 8 send the right split's fader CCs on channel 16.
 You can send a left-split CC while in the right split and vice versa.
 The most-recently tapped button is accented.*

   *Each launching button sends a CC with value 127 when touched and 0 when released.
 Whereas a CC Faders split 1 column wide acts as a toggle: when touched it sends a value alternating between 0 and 127, and when released it sends nothing.
-Clips can be launched from a CC Faders split by double-tapping.
-Best to double-tap from on to off to on, so that the identifying colors are shown.*
+Thus to launch a clip via a CC Faders split you must double-tap.
+(Best to double-tap from on to off to on, so that the identifying colors are shown.)
+A clip can also be launched via a Sustain or CC65 panel switch or footswitch by long-pressing Sustain or CC65 to set the CC.*

   *The CC types default to 1-8 (in reverse order) for both splits.
 Beware, CC1 is also sent by the low row and CC7 is also sent by the Volume display.
 We wouldn't want to accidentally launch a clip when we adjust the volume, or vice versa!
 Better to use one set of CCs to control your synths and another set of CCs to control your DAW.
 A good choice for the latter is CCs 21-28 (see CC SUGGESTIONS below).
 To select these CCs, long-press the CC Faders button and swipe.
 Or download setFaderCCsTo21-28.mid from the LinnWiki and import it into your LinnStrument.
-If you want to use only one split's CCs for launching, import setLeftFaderCCsTo21-28.mid or setRightFaderCCsTo21-28.mid. setFaderCCsTo1-8.mid sets the CCs to 1-8, and setFaderCCsTo8-1.mid sets them to the default.*
+If you want to use only one split's CCs for launching, import setLeftFaderCCsTo21-28.mid or setRightFaderCCsTo21-28.mid.
+To undo, import setFaderCCsTo1-8.mid.*

   *Beware: loading a memory (or importing one) overwrites the launcher/fader CC choices.
-If your DAW responds to CCs 21-28 and the newly-loaded memory uses CCs 1-8, the launching buttons stop working.
+If your DAW responds to CCs 21-28 and the newly-loaded memory uses fader CCs 1-8, the launching buttons stop working.
 So immediately after loading/importing an older memory, import setFaderCCsTo21-28.mid and save/export the updated memory.*

   *To set up Reaper to launch midi clips:*
   * *In Reaper options/preferences/midiInputs, enable your LinnStrument's input for control messages*
   * *Download clipLaunchingActions.ReaperKeyMap (or clipLaunchingActionsLeft or clipLaunchingActionsRight)*
-  * *Import it into Reaper using actions/showActionList/keyMap to create 16 custom actions triggered by CCs 21-28*
+  * *Import it into Reaper using actions/showActionList/keyMap to create 16 (or 8) custom actions triggered by CCs 21-28*
   * *Either set the CCs on your LinnStrument to 21-28, or else edit the shortcuts of the custom actions*
   * *Download clipLauncher.rpp from the LinnWiki, open it, and put a midi clip (or clips) on each track*
-  * *Open your usual performance reaper project (or projects) in a new tab and move clipLauncher.rpp to the last tab*
+  * *Open your usual performance Reaper project in a new tab and move clipLauncher.rpp to the last tab*
   * *Tapping the launching buttons will launch the clips in tracks 1-16 of the last tab's project*
   * *You can create clipLauncher2.rpp loaded with different clips and use it instead by simply moving it to the last tab*

+  *Reaper users can create a custom action that toggles a setting on/off when using a footswitch or a CC fader one column wide.
+Edit the custom action, remove all "skip" lines and replace the "set solo" line with these 4 lines (17 and 18 are arbitrary examples):*
+  * *Action: Skip next action if CC parameter <= 0/mid*
+  * *Track: set solo for track 17*
+  * *Action: Skip next action if CC parameter > 0/mid*
+  * *Track: set solo for track 18*

 CC SUGGESTIONS

   * Low row joystick: W=CC15, X=CC16, Y=CC17, Z=CC18, X'=CC19 or CC16, Y'=CC20 or CC17
   * Clip launching: CCs 21-28
-  * Locating: CC29 and CC30 (Linn128: CC29 only)
+  * Locating: CC29 and CC30 (LinnStrument 128: CC29 only)
-  * Grouping: CC31 for both splits (microtonal, see below)
+  * Grouping: CC31 for both splits

   *Avoid locating or grouping with these CCs that the LinnStrument uses for other purposes, which will be displayed in red:*